FALL 2015 OFFERINGS

-Our fall humanities subjects begin at the beginning, tracing the ideas that order contemporary thought and the structure of our lives back to their roots.
+Our fall humanities subject begins at the beginning, tracing the ideas that order contemporary thought and the structure of our lives back to their roots.
 By looking at the origins of the ideas through which we filter our world, we gain some independence to critically assess those ideas.
-We offer two journeys back to the foundations of modern thought, both of which focus attention on the ancient Greeks:

 In the spring we offer a rotation of classes, with at least two offerings in each term.
 Upperclass students may also participate in these classes.

 1] Modern Conceptions of Freedom (CC.111) investigates the more immediate sources of modern thought, reading early modern political theorists, and tracing the growth of the central modern value: freedom.

 3] How to Rule the World (CC.116) considers fundamental political questions of justice and leadership, such as the tension between justice and interest, the causes of political crises, and the allure and limits of the political life, through a careful reading of original works that deal, in very different ways, with the theme of political ambition.
 Texts include works by Thucydides, Xenophon, Machiavelli, and Shakespeare, as well as portions of the Hebrew Bible.
 We will also discuss and read about contemporary political conflicts and leaders.